 What are Hearables and what's at play?

 The future of hearables is bright.
-The emergence in 2014 of modern wearables technology changed the outlook of next-generation features.
+The 2014 emergence of modern wearables technology changed the outlook of next-generation features.
 Traditionally, consumers have turned to smartwatches for high-tech wearables; however, seamless integration of audio, health, and voice assistance is the next stage in wearable development.
 Specifically — hearables technology.

-So, what are hearables and what’s at play?
-We’re here to take a look at some of the promised innovations, and how they might affect you.
+So, what are hearables, and what’s at play?
+We’re here to look at some of the promised innovations and how they might affect you.
 At the moment, this is a relatively new technology.
 However, the potential is enormous.
 It could have a huge impact on how we view, use, and trust our gadgets in a big way.

 Hearables technology explained